deanishe/cookiecutter-alfred-workflow/README.md

 The template assumes the following:

+- `pip` is installed where the system Python can find it (the template calls `/usr/bin/python -m pip install ...`)
 - The "root" directory is intended to be published as a GitHub repository and may contain a copy of the compiled `.alfredworkflow` file.
 - The actual workflow code is in the `src` subdirectory, *not* the root.
 Zipping the contents of `./src` will produce a viable `.alfredworkflow` file.
 - The workflow uses Python, the [Alfred-Workflow][aw] library and [docopt][docopt].